This DIY Hanging baskets tutorial teaches you how to create them yourself. Also, they’re not just for flowers, use cherry tomatoes and herbs!

 Tricks for Retaining Moisture

-An old trick to keep your baskets from drying out is to place a clean disposable diaper in the bottom of the pot before adding the soil.
-While the sodium polyacrimide or sodium polyacrylate will absorb moisture and keep it available for your plants, it’s not a natural material.
+An old trick to keep your DIY hanging baskets from drying out is to place a clean disposable diaper in the bottom of the pot before adding the soil.
+While sodium polyacrylamide or sodium polyacrylate will absorb moisture and keep it available for your plants, it’s not a natural material.
 I have used it and it does work very well, but a lot of people prefer to use natural, hence the sphagnum moss.
 Peat moss may be sphagnum, but it could be something else and it is ground very fine.
 This doesn’t hold moisture as well as sphagnum moss.

 Planting Your Basket